popescunsergiu/pytest-selenium-enhancer/.github/CONTRIBUTING.rst

 Contributing
 ************

-To contribute to *pytest-variables* you can use `Pipenv`_ to manage a python virtual environment TODO
+To contribute to *pytest-selenium-enhancer* you can use `Pipenv`_ to manage a python virtual environment TODO

 Submitting a Pull Request